 I once asked a family member to borrow some money to use as a down payment.
 His response included a counter-proposal that I didn’t understand, so I let it pass.
 Unfortunately by not understanding his answer to my request, I missed out on an even better opportunity than what I had initially asked for.

 That exchange has stayed in my mind as an example of how important clear communication is.
-In our world of PCB design the need for clear communication is essential, especially when requesting new parts for a design.
-Yet these requests can get garbled, delayed or even lost when the part request documentation fails to be distributed properly.
-Engineers can also requests parts that are not available or are from suppliers that are not on the approved vendor list.
+In our world of PCB design, the need for clear communication is essential, especially when requesting new parts for a design.
+Yet these requests can get garbled, delayed, or even lost when the part request documentation fails to be distributed properly.
+Engineers can also request parts that are not available or are from suppliers that are not on the approved vendor list.
 All of these problems can result in costly redesigns and slow down manufacturing.
-Fortunately there are bill of materials inventory management tools available that can help you solve part request problems.
+Fortunately, there is the bill of materials inventory management tools available that can help you solve part request problems.

 Parts have been requested by design teams for as long as printed circuit boards have been designed.
 As a PCB design is developed, parts are added to the schematic and connected together to complete the circuitry.
 If the design requires a new part that has not been used before, the following steps are usually taken: